Long Term Care

 Full and Part-time Employees

-Both full and part-time employees pay the same amount for vision coverage.
+Both full and part-time employees pay the same amount for long term care coverage.
 As a result, you and your dependents are eligible for long term care coverage if:

 - You work at least 20 hours per week, and